jpolitz/jpolitz.github.com/notes/_posts/2020-07-01-remote-teaching-assessment.md

 – students need to pass a midterm or a final exam or both to pass the course.
-I still check MOSS, check Chegg, and report students who violate academic integrity, but I also know that these are imperfect checks and like to build in ways for students to work together.
+I still check MOSS, check Chegg, and report students who violate academic integrity, but I also know that these are imperfect checks and like to build in ways for students to work together on assignments with other individual summative assessments.

 For spring 2020 I was reluctant to lean on traditional exams in the same way I usually do (though I actually don't think it would have been a terrible